bearboticsfrc/bear-watch/README.md

 .\run.sh
 ```

-**Note:** Due to the nature of Nmap, elevated permissions are required to run these scripts.
+**Note:** Due to the nature of the program, elevated permissions are required to run these scripts.

 ### Using the Tool
 Head to `http://localhost/` to see it running!
 The website is pretty self-explanatory.